Cyeom97/Christopher_Yeom_ConnectFour_Game/README.md

 - First you need to create two html files: index.html to link to the web, and I created another called game.html.
 - You need to use two html files so you can link and navigate through them.
+- In each HTML file, I used a common boilerplate to create a baseline.

 #### _CSS_

 - A CSS file called styles.css is needed in order to style up your game.
-This is where people can see how game looks like
+This is where people can see how game looks like.

 #### _JavaScript_

 - As I mentioned CSS is needed to show people how the game looks like, JavaScript or JS shows how the game operates.
+- I created a js file called script.js and this is where I will make the game come alive by calling variables, functions, and event listeners.